liledix4/void/README.md

 - [x] Connect to your Telegram account.
 - [x] Upload files to Telegram chat.
 - [x] Download files from Telegram chat.
+- [x] Get a full Telegram chat history (no files downloaded).
+- [x] Check if a certain file name exists in Telegram chat.

 ### Void Utilities